 - The Aristocats (December 24, 1970) — A wealthy retired opera singer plans to leave her entire fortune to her cats, but her greedy butler drugs them and leaves them in the French countryside.
 The cats decide to head back home with the help of a streetwise, jazz-loving alley cat.
 The final film Walt personally green-lit, as well as the final film released during the life of Walt's brother Roy O. Disney, co-founder and first CEO of the company.

 - The Many Adventures of Winnie the Pooh (March 11, 1977)* — A. A. Milne's famous children's tales about his son's stuffed animals were actually adapted by Disney before as three separate shorts released from 1966 to 1974.
 Those shorts were compiled into this film, with new animation to tie everything together.
 The final film in the canon to have any direct involvement from Walt.

 - The Rescuers (June 22, 1977) — Based on Margery Sharp's series of children's novels, two mice travel to a swamp to "R-E-S-C-U-E" an orphan girl who was kidnapped by an evil woman who wants the world's largest diamond.
 The most successful film of the Bronze Age, it received a sequel in 1990 (see the next section below).
 Also the final canon film to have any involvement at all from Walt, as he was involved in The Rescuers' concept stages way back in the early 1960s.

 - The Fox and the Hound (July 10, 1981) — Very loosely based on Daniel P. Mannix's book of the same name, a fox raised by an elderly human woman befriends a hound dog who is raised by a hunter, despite being natural enemies.
 Their friendship would be tested as adults when the fox has to be released to the wild, and when the hound is trained to hunt.
 The last film that any of Disney's Nine Old Men worked on as animators, and the last entry to carry the Buena Vista Vanity Plate.

 - Oliver & Company (November 18, 1988) — Oliver Twist in 1980s New York City with talking animals.
-A unwanted ginger kitten gets taken in by a petty thief and his gang of street-wise dogs, including a dog Billy Joel.
+An unwanted ginger kitten gets taken in by a petty thief and his gang of street-wise dogs, including a dog Billy Joel.
 They deal with a loan shark and his two Doberman Pinschers, and a Lonely Rich Kid would later adopt the kitten.

 - The Rescuers Down Under (November 16, 1990) — Disney's first direct animated sequel, the two mice from The Rescuers head down under to the Australian Outback to rescue a young boy from a sinister poacher who is looking for a giant eagle.
 The first completely digital film ever produced, although this movie underperformed in comparison to the other films of this era.